+A Personal Testimony.
 1. I believe alcohol would injure me physically.
 I have tried to make myself intelligent on the subject, and have read good authorities on both sides of the case.
-While there is a difference of opinion among wise men as to whether alcohol may not sometimes be given medicinally with beneicial results, there seems to be unanimity that its use in any other way is only harmful.
-As a man I may be indifferent to my physical condition in some respects, and be willing to pay the cost of certain indulgences; but as a Christian I am not at liberty to do this, for if I am to glorify God in my body, that body must be at its best al-2.
-But what injures me physically, will sooner or later injure me morally ally, a tremendous loss never regain. as well.
-Indeed the effects of alcohol in this sphere are seen and admitted more readily than in the other, and bringing suffering, privation and loss yet they are only the outgrowth of the other.
-When man's physical and mental powers are weakened his moral strength is easily assailed, and remedy fails to cure,-Adv. hence blasphemy, ingratitude, anger, murder, licentiousness, dishonesty, and the whole brood of vileness and Warsaw.-The first crate of huckle iniquity that makes the civilized earth branch and was shipped by J. C. Peter | ment, will not permit me to deliberately contribute to this misery and woe
+While there is a difference of opinion among wise men as to whether alcohol may not sometimes be given medicinally with beneficial results, there seems to be unanimity that it's use in any other way is only harmful.
+As a man I may be indifferent to my physical condition in some respects, and be willing to pay the cost of certain indulgences; but as industrial peace.
+He said the eco- a Christian I am not at liberty to do

+2. But what injures me physically, will sooner or later injure me morally as well.
+Indeed the effects of alcohol more readily than in the other, and yet they are only the outgrowth of the other.
+When man's physical and mental powers are weakened his hence blasphemy, ingratitude, anger, murder, licentiousness, dishonesty, and the whole brood of vileness and iniquity that makes the civilized earth a continual groan.
+My self-respect, to name no higher motive for the moment, will not permit me to deliberately contribute to this misery and woe

 3. It is the injury to me spiritually though, that has the strongest power in withholding the cup from my lips.
-I know that I am an immortal being.
-Duplin and Sampson counties because and that I must give account to him who shall judge the quick and the dead.
-And I know that there is for me a future of eternal blessedness or I have lost, but for what I must experience in retribution for my sins.
-I am afraid of hell, and I am not afraid dom of heaven, and I want to inherit it, and I will not be such a fool, God helping me, as to sell that birthright for a drink of beer or a glass of toddy.

-My Duty to My Neighbor.
+I know that I am an immortal being, and that I must give account to him who shall judge the quick and the dead.
+And I know that there is for me a future of eternal blessedness or sorrow, and sorrow not only for what I have lost, but for what I must experience in retribution for my sins.
+I am afraid of hell, and I am not afraid to say that I am afraid of hell.
+The drunkard shall not inherit the kingdom of heaven, and I want to inherit it, and I will not be such a fool, God helping me, as to sell that birthright for a drink of beer or a glass of toddy, My Duty to My Neighbor.

 But all this is merely personal, it is my duty to myself; but my obligation is broader, and I have a duty to my neighbor too.